 Testing Process Description

-The CA-IPP tool is checked using another script verifying only the first six functional requirements.
+The CIE-IPP tool is checked using another script verifying only the first six functional requirements.
 The checking script is written in Python v3.6 and uses one library outside of the standard release called “Pandas”.
 The general process of the checking script is to first parse all of the input files into separate hashed dictionaries.
 The dictionaries are later combined into a final dictionary containing the expected result.
-Comparisons between the CA-IPP output (excluding the log and summary files) and the in-memory dictionary are made to verify compliance with the first 6 functional requirements.
+Comparisons between the CIE-IPP output (excluding the log and summary files) and the in-memory dictionary are made to verify compliance with the functional requirements.
 If the check passes, the script will print corresponding text to the log file for each functional requirement.
 In the event the checking script finds deviations from the functional requirements the output details which sites and waste streams were found to be out of compliance.

 Tool Runner Log

-INFO--03/27/2020 08:54:05 AM--Starting CA-CIE Tool Runner.
-Logging to "runner_run_AT-1_CA-IPP_log.txt"

-INFO--03/27/2020 08:54:05 AM--Code Version: 0b4478192d987adbff818006239cda369278912a v2.2: /opt/tools/pylib/runner/runner.py<--1bcfd6779e9cbdb82673405873a8e5e81514ae27

-INFO--03/27/2020 08:54:05 AM--Code Version: a27b8bc997309317b6f2f818dfd51c40276d2c6a Local repo SHA-1 has does not correspond to a remote repo release version: /home/pallena/CAVE/CA-CIE-Tools-TestRepos/ca_ipp/CA-CIE-Tools/tools/ca-ipp/ca-ipp.pl<--1df1cd98a7c2755771e6f8427217047706466801

-INFO--03/27/2020 08:54:05 AM--QA Status: QUALIFIED : /opt/tools/pylib/runner/runner.py

-INFO--03/27/2020 08:54:05 AM--QA Status: TEST : /home/pallena/CAVE/CA-CIE-Tools-TestRepos/ca_ipp/CA-CIE-Tools/tools/ca-ipp/ca-ipp.pl

-INFO--03/27/2020 08:54:05 AM--Invoking Command:"perl" with Arguments:"/home/pallena/CAVE/CA-CIE-Tools-TestRepos/ca_ipp/CA-CIE-Tools/tools/ca-ipp/ca-ipp.pl /opt/ICF/Prod/VZEHSIT/v1.1/data/Original/WasteSites(ehsit)_Geometry_SIMV2_CA-dos2unix.csv /opt/ICF/Prod/VZINV/v1.0/data/F_CP-61786_R1_sorted_mar42020.csv none /opt/ICF/Prod/CLEANINV/v1.0/data/inflow-04_inv1-edited.res /opt/ICF/Prod/RCASWR/v1.0/data/ /opt/ICF/Prod/RCASWR/v1.0/data/CASWR_Output_20200219_summary_03.09.2020.csv ./reroute-list preprocessed_inventory"

-INFO--03/27/2020 08:54:05 AM--Username:pallena Computer:olive Platform:Linux 4.4.0-38-generic #57~14.04.1-Ubuntu SMP Tue Sep 6 17:20:43 UTC 2016